If you’re a keen cyclist, you’ve probably heard of VO2 max.

 When you train, it's important to add variation to your days.
 Focusing on different fitness aspects each day of the week is an ideal training mix.

-Once you’ve been training for a while, you might reach a plateau.
-At this stage, it’s best to vary your training and ensure you’re targeting different areas of your fitness.
+You might reach a plateau once you've been training for a while.
+At this stage, it's best to vary your training and ensure you're targeting different areas of your fitness.

 Using different training zones will allow you to structure your training to boost your progress in all areas and prevent injury through overtraining.